hellgames1/life-manager/README.md

 **Important!**
 - While the program can run under any common environment, it's designed for **touchscreen devices with 1024x600 resolution**.
 - Specifically - cheap 7" Android tablet (the ones that go for $50).
-A Raspberry Pi with 1024x600 touch display will also work.
+A Raspberry Pi with a touch display will also work.
-- It's designed to run continiously and have a device dedicated to it entirely.
 - You can run the program under other resolutions with a choice of how to scale it to your display.
 - The program requires the Calibri font (**calibri.ttf**) in the same directory, which it will download automatically if you have Internet connection and the requests module.
 - You can set the program to load a database automatically by typing the command setauto in the "Reminders" field.
 Type stopauto if you want to disable it.